Whole Life Insurance vs. Term Life Insurance

-Many people who wish to purchase life insurance don’t understand the differences in the many plan designs being offered today.
-Quite a few wish to compare Whole Life Insurance quotes and others look for Term life insurance quotes but they don’t fully understand the difference between the two.
+Many people wanting to purchase life insurance get confused with the many differences in plan designs being offered.
+Some people want to purchase Whole Life Insurance and others choose Term life insurance.
+But there is only one problem, they don’t understand the difference between the two.
 I decided to create a complete one on one breakdown between the two products with independent quoting systems for both.
-Reading this article should put all your questions to rest and make you a smarter life insurance shopper.
-Comparing the best online life insurance quotes is easy when you have a little know how.
+This article should put all your questions to rest and make you a smarter life insurance shopper.
+Comparing the best online life insurance quotes is easy when you have a little product knowledge.

 TERM VS. WHOLE LIFE RATE COMPARISON SHOWDOWN!

-If you have compared Term and Whole Life insurance quotes on both of these calculators, let’s move on to the next step and examine the pros & cons of both plan designs.
-Let’s start with Whole Life because it is a more involved plan design than Term life insurance.
+If you have compared Term and Whole Life insurance quotes on both of these calculators.
+Let’s move on to the next step and examine the pros & cons of both plan designs.
+Let’s start with Whole Life because it is a much more involved plan design than Term life insurance.

 What is Exactly is Whole Life Insurance and How Does it Work?

 First of all, let’s get right to the basics and talk about what Whole Life Insurance really means.
 This is a question many people wonder about but never really ask.
-The terminology “Whole Life” means this is very simply a life insurance product that will stay in force for your Whole Life”.
-It will not terminate unless your stop paying premiums.
+The terminology “Whole Life” means that it will stay in force for your whole life.
+It will not terminate unless you stop paying your premiums.
 Many years ago Whole Life insurance was once the most common plan design with no close second.
 The life insurance market has drastically changed since then.

-As with all forms of permanent life insurance, whole life provides lifelong coverage.
+As with all forms of permanent life insurance, Whole Life insurance provides lifelong coverage.
 It also includes an investment benefit that is know as the as the policy’s cash value.
 The cash value grows slowly with an interest rate which is applied and the cash value is always “tax deferred”.
-In other words means you do not have to pay tax on it’s cash value build up while they are accumulating through the years.
+In other words this means you do not have to pay tax on the cash value build up while they are accumulating through the years.